- Pets and Animals»

 - Dog Behavior

-The theory behind counterconditioning is that you take a condition to which the dog normally acts negatively and you condition her so that she has a pleasant feeling about the stimulus.
-In her case I suggested using food for conditioning because the breed is well known for its responsiveness to treats; if your dog is not food responsive you might want to give her a favorite toy or a lot of praise along with the special food.
+I suggest using food for conditioning because almost all dogs are well known for their love of treats; if your dog is not food responsive you might want to give her a favorite toy or a lot of praise along with a special food.
 The food should be something the dog thinks of as very special but be sure it is not going to provoke any health problems.
-Play around with the food and toys and see what works.
+Play around with the food and toys and see what works before starting this program.

-Continue this process for about a week, lighting no more than a single firecracker each day.
+- Continue this process every day, lighting no more than a single firecracker each day.
 Every time the firecracker goes off give her a special treat.
-In theory the dog will learn that the sound of the firecracker is a good thing, associated with getting a special treat.
+With time the dog will learn that the sound of the firecracker is a good thing, associated with getting a special treat.

-After the first week set off a firecracker, give her a treat, set off another firecracker, give her another treat, and then stop for the day.
-Two firecrackers=two treats, still not an overwhelming noise and hopefully not enough to set off her phobias.
+- When the second week arrives you should set off a firecracker, give her a treat, set off another firecracker, give her another treat, and then stop for the day.
+Two firecrackers=two treats, which is still not an overwhelming noise and hopefully not enough to set off her phobias.
 Try this about a month, and then if she is doing better set off a third firecracker.

 After another month you can reduce the frequency but you need to remember that the problem has not gone away, it is just under control for the moment.
 Every week or so light a few firecrackers and give her treats after each “bang” so that the conditioning will stay current.

-I want to point out again that this is not a cure.
-This is a method that can help a lot of dogs when the neighborhood comes alive with noise.
-I still recommend that you grab your laptop, take your dog into a back room and, if she will let you, put cotton balls in her ears.
+This is one of the CDs that I have found to be helpful when you want to take the dog into a back room during a loud holiday fireworks display.
+This alternative method that can help a lot of dogs when the neighborhood comes alive with noise.
+Grab your laptop, take your dog into a back room and, if she will let you, put cotton balls in her ears.
 Play some loud music on your portable CD player and sit with her for the evening.
-There are dog music CDs, like the one advertised here, that may be of help.

 Dog Training Articles That Might Help...